scala/scala3/docs/docs/reference/contextual-implicit/extension-methods.md

   }
 }
 ```
-We can make the extension method available by defining an implicit for `StringSeqOps`, like this:
+We can make the extension method available by defining an implicit instance for `StringSeqOps`, like this:
 ```scala
 implicit ops1 for StringSeqOps
 ```